Welfare Support Worker

 Support your clients through emotional, financial, and health matters to help them improve their quality of life.
 Provide information and education about housing, finances, and other welfare issues, and connect your clients to community services and support programs.
 You’ll develop important relationships with your clients, becoming a trusted source of information and support, and helping them to solve problems and develop new practices to support their lifestyle goals.

-Fore more information about studying to become an Welfare Support Worker, get in touch with one of our Course Coordinators.
+For more information about studying to become a Community Services Worker, get in touch with one of our Course Coordinators.
 They'll help you understand your study options and match the right course with your goals.

 Why choose GOTAFE?